dawnsbury/dawnsbury-days-example-mods/README.md

 * **Dawnsbury.Mods.Ancestries.Kobold.** This is a more advanced mod which adds an entire ancestry, its heritages and its ancestry feats and shows off some more advanced modding options.
 * **Dawnsbury.Mods.Spellbook.AcidicBurst.** This mod shows how to add a new spell to the game.
 * **Dawnsbury.Mods.Demo.Miscellaneous.** This mod shows miscellaneous ModManager endpoints, such how to replace an existing spell or how to add new items.
+* **Dawnsbury.Mods.Creatures.Scarecrow.** This mod demonstrates how to create new creatures and maps that make use of those creatures.
 * **Dawnsbury.Mods.Variants.AutomaticBonusProgression.** This mod implements the [Automatic Bonus Progression variant rule](https://2e.aonprd.com/Rules.aspx?ID=1357) showing off some more advanced techniques.

 ## Dawnsbury Days solution architecture